unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **_Slumber._** The target falls asleep and can’t be awoken.
 The special component for this version of the tek skill consists of rare soporific herbs.

 **_Ending the Tek._** During the casting of the tek skill, in any of its versions, you can specify a condition that will cause the tek skill to end and release the target.
 The condition can be as specific or as elaborate as you choose, but the GM must agree that the condition is reasonable and has a likelihood of coming to pass.
-The conditions can be based on a creature’s name, identity, or deity but otherwise must be based on observable actions or qualities and not based on intangibles such as level, class, or hit points.
+The conditions can be based on a creature’s name, identity, or sect but otherwise must be based on observable actions or qualities and not based on intangibles such as level, class, or hit points.

 A _dispel tek_ tek skill can end the tek skill only if it is cast as a 9th-level tek skill, targeting either the prison or the special component used to create it.